 Jalapeno Popper Dip

-Turn off mixer and add cheddar cheese, Mexican cheese, 3/4 cup parmesan cheese, and diced jalapenos to bowl.
-Gently fold ingredients together with a spatula.
+- Turn off mixer and add cheddar cheese, Mexican cheese, 3/4 cup parmesan cheese, and diced jalapenos to bowl.
+Gently fold ingredients together with a spatula.1 cup shredded cheddar cheese, 1 cup shredded Mexican cheese, 1 cup shredded parmesan cheese, 4 ounces diced jalapeno

 - Pour dip into prepared baking dish and smooth top into an even layer, then set aside.

-- In a small bowl, mix together panko bread crumbs, melted butter, and remaining 1/4 cup of parmesan cheese until panko is saturated with butter.
+- In a small bowl, mix together panko bread crumbs, melted butter, and remaining 1/4 cup of parmesan cheese until panko is saturated.1 cup panko breadcrumbs, 4 tablespoons salted butter, 1 cup shredded parmesan cheese

 - Sprinkle panko mixture on top of dip, spreading into an even layer.